hotosm/fmtm/INSTALL.md

 ### Configure Custom Sidebar Elements

-- By default FieldTM has a few items in the sidebar, like a link to a support page, and other resources.
+- By default Field-TM has a few items in the sidebar, like a link to a support page, and other resources.
 - These links can be overridden using the `sidebarItemsOverride` parameter in the `config.json`, which expects format: